5 min read

 Do what you’ve always done, get what you’ve always got

 In psychology, this is captured in the literature on post-traumatic growth.
-Some people seem to not just cope well with adversity, but actually thrive as a result.
+Some people seem to not just cope well with adversity but thrive.
 Death, loss and disability can break us - but some people flourish, finding meaning in their experience and applying lessons for the future that improve their lives.

-In economics and politics, Nicholas Taleb talks about being antifragile, as opposed to strong.
-Antifragility is about building the capacity to improve thanks to external shocks, progressively increasing our resilience to manage the next crisis – because, make no mistake, there will inevitably be another one.
+In economics and politics, Nicholas Taleb talks about being antifragile rather than strong.
+Antifragility is about building the capacity to improve thanks to external shocks, progressively increasing our resilience to manage the next crisis.
+Because make no mistake, there will inevitably be another one.

-I had a conversation with a senior leader at a NZ university lately, who mentioned that coronavirus had derailed their strategy execution for the coming year.
+I recently spoke with a senior leader at an NZ university who mentioned that the coronavirus had derailed their strategy execution for the coming year.
 “Once things get back to normal, though, we’ll be back on track….”

 Awkward, right?
-Sure, the pandemic will end – but it will be replaced by the next crisis.
+The pandemic will end, but the next crisis will replace it.
 A funding change, an unexpected competitor, a natural disaster or a scandal.

 Because real success is not coping with change, or managing the fallout well.

-Real success is succeeding because of our challenges, rather than in spite of them.
+Real success is succeeding because of our challenges rather than despite them.

-Real success is succeeding because of our challenges, rather than in spite of them
+Real success is succeeding because of our challenges rather than despite them

 If your team is managing unexpected change, grappling with funding constraints – or announcements! – or struggling to get plans and projects moving, take heart.
-Rather than questioning the quality of your leadership, the motivation of your people, or the value of your goals, try looking at the way you work, and the way you think.
+Rather than questioning the quality of your leadership, the motivation of your people, or the value of your goals, try looking at the way you work and think.

 Ask yourself these questions: